CsillaFarkas/ParetoPick-R/README.md

 # Assumptions

 * General to do and open questions
+  * as "land use" measures currently only hedge, buffer and grassslope considered - if more needed global.R, functions.R (write_corr) and convert_optain require adapting
   * do the current default settings produce reasonable cluster outputs across all catchments? the default might need outlier testing
   * users should not produce optimisation outputs with values below 0 and if possible no values smaller than 1, the app currently runs a rescale to roughly balance the values between 1 and 100 but this is not a nice solution
   * removing minus signs everywhere possible?